deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 He trailed off.

 Ava was weeping openly now.
-The fear in her body language was gone – for the first time since Sean had known her, she looked *ashamed*.
+The fear in her body language was gone---for the first time since Sean had known her, she looked *ashamed*.

 "But..." she put a hand on Adam's face and he swatted it aside to glare at her again.
 “Adam, all I ever wanted was *you*.”